HeinrichHartmann/HeinrichHartmann.github.io/_posts/2018-05-27-From-Academia-to-Data-Science.md

 For Data Science applications this means:

-1. Once your model is barely usable, get it infront of users.
+1. Once your model is barely usable, get it in front of users.
 2. Evaluate (measure) it's usefulness in practice.
 3. Refine your model.
 4. Iterate.
 Quickly.